Ahelsamahy/AFP1_MNIST/Functional specification.md

 As for us now, we are trying to get used to the backend side of the program as nearly the whole project will be based on calculation that is made on the server side which will be done by PHP language for its efficiency in dealing with lots of information with speed.

 This doesn't mean that there won't be a frontend side as we have to make a good looking frontend to the user stay longer on the website and to show the user all the info they have entered, this can be done by using Bootstrap to make the website responsive on different devices specially on the mobile phones as most of people use there phones nowadays more than before.

+# 7. Requested business model
+As for right now for the team, we are still learning how to handle the back-end side of the website like calculating how many answers were for favor of one number and how many for the other one and based on it will show the next numbers, also the way for numbers to show randomly for each user as the user won't have the same sequence of numbers that are shown every time.
+So this project will have a new approach for us in way to integrate between back-end with front-end.